Analysis of the Poem "Ode on a Grecian Urn" by John Keats

 In an earlier letter to his brothers George and Thomas in December 1817 he explained:

 I mean Negative Capability, that is when man is capable of being in Uncertainties,Mysteries, doubts, without any irritable reaching after fact and reason.'

 Some scholars think this means that the poet has to be receptive, passive, which allows the imagination to do the work of the heart, transforming the initial feelings into poetry.

 This is what John Keats lived for, to escape the confines of 'barren' reality by trusting in his 'sensations of the heart', letting go of the self, becoming a receptor, guided by passion and spontaneous feeling.
 Of course, he still had to discipline himself and form a coherent poem out of those initial stirrings.

-Ode On A Grecian Urn was inspired by numerous visits of Keats to the British Museum.
+Ode On A Grecian Urn was inspired by numerous visits of Keats to the British Museum in london.
 There he studied ancient artefacts from Greece, including the Elgin Marbles, and was enthused enough by his friend the artist Benjamin Haydon, to draw one of these antique vases.

 Many researchers have sought for the one specific Greek urn described in the poem, but no one has found it - it is thought that Keats used several sources for the various scenes, so creating an ideal urn for the ode.

 What Is The Theme of Ode On A Grecian Urn?

 The main theme of Ode On A Grecian Urn is :